dmamills/filterize/README.md

-# filterize-canvas
+# glitchatory

-apply filters to canvas using the mouse
+apply filters to canvas using the mouse to create stills and animations

 ## setup & running